guyinacube/powerapps-docs-pr/articles/guided-learning/learning-filter-gallery-dropdown.md

 ![Rename drop-down control](./media/learning-filter-gallery-dropdown/rename-control.png)

 ## Select data to filter
 Select **Items** in the property list for the drop-down control, and then in the formula bar, change the value to **CitySales**.
 If you click the drop-down arrow, you'll see that only the **City** values are listed.
-Since a column wasn't specified in **Items**, PowerApps returned the first column by default.
+Because a column wasn't specified in **Items**, PowerApps returned the first column by default.

 Change the formula to **CitySales.Country**, and notice that the drop-down control now displays all of the **Country** values.
-However, there are duplicates, because there are several cities that have the same country.
+However, there are duplicates, because several cities have the same country.
 You can remove the duplicates by using the **Distinct** function:

 **Distinct(CitySales, Country)**